 Stonington Gray (HC 170) was too blue.
 Urgh.

 Gray Owl (2137-60) was a nice gray but slightly darker than I wanted.
-The wall with the three windows looked great, but the wall with no light looked dullish.
+I moved around the sample scraps from wall to wall.
+Gray Owl on the wall with the three windows looked great, but on the wall with no light, it looked dullish.
 “That damn LRV,” I mumbled under my breath.

 I was all but giving up, thinking maybe I should just go with Gray Owl and be done with it.
 I was running out of time.
 Plus I was running out of wall boards.

 My husband nixed the Gray Owl, so I was back to the drawing board or should I say painting board.

 I drove over to Home Depot and found a paint swatch there that I liked.
 I then headed directly over to my not-so-trusty paint store.

 My not-so-favorite salesman was having lunch.
 Again.

 “Hi, Robert!”
 I said overly loudly, feigning enthusiasm.
 “I’m baaaack!”